brandur/sorg/content/passages-drafts/001-portland.md

 tremendous confidence in the future of cryptocurrency.
-And even Bitcoin's problems pale in comparison to alternatives like Ethereum, which forked in 2016 after a hacker penetrated their very libertarian named "Decentralized Autonomous Organization" ([the DAO][dao]), and made off with 3.6M Ether (a third of its total funds, ostensibly worth $50M at the time).
+And even Bitcoin's problems pale in comparison to alternatives like Ethereum, which forked in 2016 after a hacker penetrated their very libertarian-named "Decentralized Autonomous Organization" ([the DAO][dao]), and made off with 3.6M Ether (a third of its total funds, ostensibly worth $50M at the time).
 The fork reversed the theft, but